halitdincer/TMU-Marketplace/README.md

 ## Introduction

-Welcome to TMU Marketplace - a classified advertisements platform tailored specifically for students of TMU (Tokyo Metropolitan University).
-This web application provides a user-friendly interface for students to post and browse classified ads in various categories such as "Items Wanted", "Items for Sale", and "Academic Services".
-Our goal is to create a responsive and fully functional platform accessible on both desktop and mobile computing platforms, enhancing the TMU student community's experience in trading, selling, and academic collaboration.
+Welcome to TMU Marketplace - a advertisements platform tailored specifically for students of Toronto Metropolitan University.

 ## Getting Started